voxel51/platform-integrations/slack/README.md

 After you complete this process, you should be provided a webhook URL.

-## Setting up the Google Cloud Function
+## Setting up the Cloud Function

-This project contains a very simple example of a client application entrypoint that can be run as a Google Cloud Function.
+This project contains a very simple example of a client application entrypoint that can be run using Google Cloud Functions.

 The following steps describe how to setup a Cloud Function to serve the
 webhook: